 For most people, renovating or building a home is a very, very big deal.
 They may plan to do it only once or twice in their lifetimes – or never.
-Residential construction is expensive, requires numerous decisions and – perhaps most importantly – it is personal.
+Residential construction is expensive, requires numerous decisions, and – perhaps most importantly – it is personal.
 When a homeowner selects a builder for a major renovation or a custom home, he or she is trusting that builder to fulfill his/her dreams for that home.
 (Speaking from personal experience, when you are living through a major renovation, you also have to feel comfortable having your builder see you in your robe when the crew shows up surprisingly early.)

-Marketing residential construction services provides some unique challenges because you are marketing both a product and a service.
-Prospective clients need to see the type of work that you do (your product), but they also are buying your experience, your approach, your reputation, your customer service and your value.
+Marketing residential construction services provide some unique challenges because you are marketing both a product and a service.
+Prospective clients need to see the type of work that you do (your product), but they also are buying your experience, your approach, your reputation, your customer service, and your value.
 It’s no wonder that word-of-mouth referrals remain a significant source of leads for most successful builders, even in this age of online marketing.

 The key to developing an effective marketing program for residential construction services is to start with a well-conceived positioning strategy.
 Think of your positioning strategy as what sets you apart from your competitors in the eyes of your client.
 Your positioning develops a personality for your company in the marketplace and helps guide the development of marketing initiatives.

 For example, here in the Boston area, some builders are known for their work on historic renovations, others are known for their high-end work, others are the go-to builder in certain neighborhoods, and so on.
 These builders already have a public personality.
-They can choose to establish a positioning strategy that reinforces the existing company brand, or develop a strategy to help them shift into a new market position.
+They can choose to establish a positioning strategy that reinforces the existing company brand or develop a strategy to help them shift into a new market position.

 Consider these factors when developing your positioning strategy: